CGI Technologies and Solutions, Inc. Senior Counsel in Fairfax, Virginia

 The CGI Federal legal team aims to work collaboratively with our business clients to help the Company achieve its business objectives while complying with the wide array of laws and regulations affecting our global business.
 CGI Federal holds contracts with virtually every federal civilian, defense, and intelligence agency and plays a major role in key federal initiatives such as financial management, health care reform, cloud computing, cyber-security, and many others.

 CGI Federal seeks a seasoned government contracts attorney with significant law firm and in-house (either with a company or government) business or legal experience in the federal government contracts sector.
+This is a new additional need as the Federal team continues to grow.
 This Senior Counsel position will report to CGI Federal’s Vice President & General Counsel and advise CGI Federal’s various business units on a broad range of government contracts matters in a fast-paced and collegial atmosphere.

 Your future duties and responsibilities: